forestryio/forestry.io/hugo/content/blog/better-content-management-for-gatsby.md

 ## Forestry’s Content Management

-We've set a few ground-rules of what we believe how content management in 2018 for Gatsby should be done.
+We've set a few ground-rules of how we want to handle content management in 2018.
 These are the principles we adhere to.

 ### Git-Priority